-New Media Law LLP is delighted to announce our Media Law & Business Affairs Diploma, which is now in its fifth year.
+New Media Law LLP is delighted to announce our Media Law & Business Affairs Diploma, which has been running since 2014.
 The course is located in Central London.

-The course will run in July 2019 for two weeks (ten week days) from 10am to 4.30pm.
+The course will run in summer 2020 for two weeks (ten week days) from 10am to 4.30pm.
 The diploma finishes with a 2 hour examination, successful completion of which will mean that you are awarded the Diploma in Media Law & Business Affairs.

 The Media Law & Business Affairs Diploma covers the areas of the law that are encountered by lawyers working in an entertainment and media department within a large law firm, in private practice or in house within a media/entertainment company, and will give you a solid grounding in the business and legal aspects of the media industry.